wonjae-lee-2/docker/README.md

 Sparklyr should use the standard cluster because the connection with the autopilot cluster can be interrupted unexpectedly.
 The container's `.profile` sets up connection with the GKE cluster using `key-gcloud.json` inside the `~/keys` folder.

-## Run Julia in the kubernetes cluster.
+## Run Julia Jupyter Lab in the kubernetes cluster.

 1. Run `julia-push.sh` to re-tag and push the Julia image to the Google Cloud.

 2. Check the image in the `julia-pod.yml` matches the pushed image.

-3. Press `shift` + `` ` `` + `c` to forward the port of the local machine to the virtual machine.

-4. Run `julia-kube.sh` to run, sync with and attach to the julia container.
+3. Run `julia-kube.sh` to run and sync with the julia container.

-5. Copy the token or secret dispalyed in the container and go to `localhost:8888` in the browser of the local machine.
+4. Copy the external IP address of the node and the token dispalyed in the container log.

+5. Go to `<public-node-ip>:<node-port>` in the browser of the local machine.
+(The node port is set to 31234 in the `julia-service.yml`.)

+6. Enter the token from the container log.

+7. Pluto cannot add worker procedures, so there is no point in running it in the Kubernetes cluster.